TWANG006/ortho-poly/README.md

 ## ortho-poly

-This project provides the orthorgonal polynomial implementations, including
+This project provides both the MATLAB and C++ implementaitons of the orthorgonal polynomials, including
   - [x] Legendre polynomials
   - [ ] Zernike polynomials